Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: The Model

 We shall make use of the following generic procedure to choose a ``best'' subset (fitting the budget) of a given set of projects in view of a given ranking of those projects.

-\begin{definition}[Greedy selection] For a set $P \subseteq \projSet$ of projects and a strict linear order $\gg$ on $P$, the greedy selection procedure returns the set of projects \mbox{$\greedyProcedure(P, \gg)$} defined iteratively as follows.
-Projects are examined following $\gg$.
-A project $p \in P$ is selected if and only if doing so keeps the total cost of the selected projects within the budget limit~$\budgetLimit$.
-The next project, if any, is then considered. \end{definition}
+\begin{definition}[Greedy Scheme] Consider a subset of projects $P \subset \conceivProjSet$, the cost function $c$, the budget limit $b$, and a strict ordering $\rhd$ over $\projSet$.
+The \emph{greedy scheme} $\greedy(P, c, b, \rhd)$ is a procedure selecting a budget allocation $\pi$ iteratively as follows.
+The budget allocation $\pi$ is initially empty.
+Projects are considered in the order defined by $\rhd$.
+When considering project $p$ for current budget allocation $\pi$, $p$ is selected (added to $\pi$) if and only $c(\pi \cup \{p\}) \leq b$.
+If there is a next project according to $\rhd$, it is considered; otherwise $\pi$ is the output of $\greedy(P, c, b, \rhd)$. \end{definition}

+We are going to require means for breaking ties, both between alternative projects and between alternative sets of projects.
+We will do so using tie-breaking rules.
+Those are functions---typically denoted by $\tieRule$---taking as input a set of tied projects, and returning a single one of them.

+The most natural way of breaking ties, when no other information is available, is to do so through the index of the projects.
+This is captured by the \emph{canonical tie-breaking rule}~$\canonTieRule$, defined for any $P \subseteq \conceivProjSet$ as: